Jackson Tower

-Jackson Tower, formerly The Oregon Journal Building is a 12-story, 57.3 m glazed terra-cotta historic office building in downtown Portland, Oregon.
-Located on the corner of Broadway and Yamhill Streets, it enjoys a prominent location adjacent to Pioneer Courthouse Square.
+Jackson Tower, formerly The Oregon Journal Building, is a 12-story, 57.3 m glazed terra-cotta historic office building in downtown Portland, Oregon.
+It is located on the corner of Broadway and Yamhill Streets adjacent to Pioneer Courthouse Square.

 History

 The building was constructed to house the operations of the now-defunct Oregon Journal.
 The Journal occupied the structure from its completion in 1912 until July 4, 1948, when the newspaper moved to the larger quarters of the former Portland Public Market building on the Portland waterfront.
 In 1951, the structure was renamed Jackson Tower to honor the newspaper's founder, Charles Samuel Jackson.
 The impressive clock tower results from the common practice, at that time, of newspapers' integrating such structures into their headquarters.
 Additionally, 1,800 light bulbs illuminate the tower after dark.
 There were originally 2,400.

 The Jackson Tower was renovated in 1972, and placed on the National Register of Historic Places (as the Journal Building) in 1996.
 The base of the building measures 100 × 100 ft.
 The north portion of the ground floor has housed Margulis Jewelers for several decades.